cyyapye/ycy.pw/content/posts/what-makes-an-elite-team-qualitative-characteristics.md

 To feel safe we need to be able to trust each other.
 Fully.
 Dr. Brené Brown discovered the best way to build full trust is to be vulnerable.

 > Vulnerability is basically uncertainty, risk, and emotional exposure.
+>
-> - Dr. Brené Brown
+> * Dr. Brené Brown

 The phrase Daring Greatly, which is the title of her book, came from Theodore Roosevelt's speech "The Man in the Arena".

-> It’s not the critic who counts; not the man who points out how the strong man stumbles or where the doer of deeds could have done them better.
+> It’s not the critic who counts; not the man who points out how the strong man stumbles or where the doer of deeds could have done them better.\
 > The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly... who at best knows the triumph of high achievement and who at the worst, if he fails, at least fails while daring greatly.

 We are afraid to be vulnerable because we were taught to be perfect.
 I know every parent denies this.
 But when we are praised for our achievements and performance our belief system starts to evolve.
 We begin to fear how we will look if we failed.
 We fear making mistakes because we'll look stupid.
 We fear disappointing people because we didn't meet their expectations.
 Years of pleasing, performing, and perfecting eventually keeps us out of the arena.

 > Healthy striving is self- focused: How can I improve?
 Perfectionism is other-focused: What will they think?
-Perfectionism is a hustle.
+Perfectionism is a hustle.\
 > Last, perfectionism is not a way to avoid shame.
 Perfectionism is a form of shame.
 Where we struggle with perfectionism, we struggle with shame.

 [Brene Brown: How vulnerability can make our lives better - Dan Schwable, Forbes](https://www.forbes.com/sites/danschawbel/2013/04/21/brene-brown-how-vulnerability-can-make-our-lives-better/#1fc8342a36c7)